Realhedin/TestDatapine/readme.txt

 11. Added Item domen and ItemDAO with ItemDAOImpl.
 12. Added business logic for Item according to User.
 13. Added Spring Security covering for /items/ urls.
+14. Added input validation on client side on login page

 ____________________________________________
 Text for Pre-Email to applicant: